Noya-19/WoWAnalyzerEV/README.md

 </h1>

 > WoWAnalyzer is a tool to help you analyze and improve your World of Warcraft raiding performance through various relevant metrics and gameplay suggestions.
+> EV is a fork to gather specific and useful information for Augementation Evokers.

 [https://wowanalyzer.com](https://wowanalyzer.com)